hashicorp/terraform/website/docs/commands/plan.html.markdown

 By default, `plan` requires no flags and looks in the current directory for the configuration and state file to refresh.

-If the command is given an existing saved plan as an argument, the command will output the contents of the saved plan.
-In this scenario, the `plan` command will not modify the given plan.
-This can be used to inspect a planfile.

 The command-line flags are all optional.
 The list of available flags are:

 * `-compact-warnings` - If Terraform produces any warnings that are not